omargammoh/pylog485/README.md

     * Power up the devices
 * Make sure that
     * The raspberry pi has access to the internet
+* If you installed a real time clock:
+    * Make sure the system time is correct by executing the command `date` and viewing the time
+    * Copy the system time to the real time clock with `sudo hwclock -w`
 * Port forward
     * optional: If you would like have access to this from outside your local network, in the settings of the router, setup port forwarding to forward a port of your choice to the device 192.168.1.201, at port 9001
 * Using another computer that is connected to the same network, open the page that is served by the raspberry pi `http://192.168.1.201:9001` and edit the configuration json string in `http://192.168.1.201:9001/admin/pylog485app/conf/2/` to your needs (login is `pylog485`, password is `pylog485`), see the json string below and the following explanation of it: